Natsoulas/Earthbound/README.md

 </div>

+> **⚠️ Note:** This project is primarily developed and tested on macOS.
+While Windows build instructions are provided, they have not been thoroughly verified.
+Users may encounter platform-specific issues when building on Windows.

 ## Overview
 At the moment, this simulation implements a basic satellite dynamics model in Low Earth Orbit (LEO), including: